Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 United States Capitol

-You can tour the historic Capitol and watch the Senate and/or the House of Representatives in session.
+You can tour the historic Capitol Building and watch the Senate and/or the House of Representatives in session.

 While all three of these require tickets, there is no charge for them.
 You can find out how to obtain these tickets here.